spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/install-on-kubernetes/airgap-install/kubernetes-airgap-instructions.md

 - An x86 Linux jumpbox or bastion host with connectivity to the target platform where you are installing VerteX.

-- 30 GB of disk space available for the airgap setup binary and temporary files.
-The airgap content uncompressed is approximately 20 GB.
+- 120 GB of disk space available for the airgap setup binary and temporary files.
+The uncompressed airgap content is approximately 20 GB.

 - An OCI registry such as [Harbor](https://goharbor.io/) or [AWS ECR](https://aws.amazon.com/ecr/) to store VerteX